zf-fr/zfr-cash/README.md

 * `email`: set the email Stripe attribute
 * `description`: set the description Stripe attribute
 * `card`: can either be a card token (created using Stripe.JS) or a full hash containing card properties.
+This must be used in place of `source` for API version of Stripe older than 2015-02-18.
+* `source`: can either be a card token (created using Stripe.JS) or a full hash containing card properties.
+This must be used in place of `card` for API version of Stripe newer or equal than 2015-02-18.
 * `coupon`: a coupon to attach to the customer
 * `metadata`: a key value that set the metadata Stripe attributes
 * `idempotency_key`: a key that is used to prevent an operation for being executed twice